Using rclone to backup OneDrive or Google Drive

 • Gérald Barré

 rclone is a free tool that can synchronize a local directory with a remote directory. rclone supports most cloud providers.
-What I like about rclone is that it provides a command line, so it's very easy to invoke it when needed.
-Also, the synchronization feature can keep all history of your files, so you can always restore your data.
+Its command-line interface makes it easy to invoke on demand, and its synchronization feature can retain the full history of your files so you can always restore your data.

 First, you need to download rclone from the website: https://rclone.org/downloads/.